ACEMS/ECRretreat2017Nov/README.md

 2. On day 1, we discuss the project ideas and you decide what you would like to work on.
 3. During the collaborative sessions, you work on your project of interest.

+head over to the wiki for more details on [Session Planning](https://github.com/ACEMS/ECRretreat2017Nov/wiki/Session-planning)

 **Some Guidelines/Common Questions**
 * You can change projects as much as you like.
 * You can work on a project you didn't suggest.